Counseling Program

 Did you know?
 Health First Colorado (Colorado’s Medicaid program) members have comprehensive mental health and substance use disorder services through their regional organization.
 There are no co-pays for Health First Colorado behavioral health services.
 Click here to learn more.

-Those interested in counseling program services can email our Counseling Team at Counseling@jacobcenter.org
+Those interested in counseling program services can email our Counseling Team at Counseling@jacobcenter.org or fill out this form

 Jencee began at the Jacob Center in July 2024, is a therapist with dual Master Degrees in Public Health (MPH) and Social Work (MSW) from Colorado State University and is a Social Work Candidate.
 She aspires to support and build environments that are inclusive and affirming of individuals and communities that experience injustice.
 This includes gaining a deeper understanding of risk and resilience in marginalized communities by practicing culturally responsive participatory research.
 In her free time, Jencee enjoys making gains in the gym, exploring new music with friends, and obtaining obscure knowledge in order to be prepared for any impromptu trivia.